Air Filters

 HEPA Filter

-Offer the best air quality; as per industry standards, they can remove 99.97% of all elements from indoor air.
-These devices have an efficiency rating from 17 to 20.
-HEPA filters are frequently installed in HVAC systems, hospital operating rooms and pharmaceutical facilities, where they mostly remove allergens and other irritants from the air.
+HEPA filters are known for providing excellent air quality by removing 99.97% of all particles from indoor air.
+With an efficiency rating of 17 to 20, they are frequently used in HVAC systems, hospital operating rooms, and pharmaceutical facilities to remove allergens and other irritants.

 Inline Filter

-Or line filters, attach to pre-existing ductwork or tubing to remove impurities and liquids from an air stream.
+Inline or line filters are used in ductwork or tubing to remove impurities and liquids from an air stream.

 Membrane Filter